Pavel Florin: Career and reaction

 In July 2019 Florin, who took up cricket at 32, bowled the penultimate over for Cluj in an ECL match against Dreux, and conceded 13 runs.
 The video of the over received widespread attention on social media.
 Some people mocked Florin's bowling action, others though praised him with former Australian bowler Shane Warne even offering to help Florin in future and England bowler Jofra Archer offering his respect to him.

 Florin, who found out about his sudden fame over lunch, then did an interview, during which he admitted "Maybe someone says my bowling is not beautiful or not effective, but I don't care, because I love cricket."
 Soon afterwards, he was invited to play cricket in Australia but was denied a visa.
 The visa denial was soon overturned and he turned out for Surrey Hills Cricket Club.
 Interest in Florin continued as he took wickets in Australia.
 Florin was then invited to the Lord's Presidents box, from which he rang the Lord's bell.

 Florin has also played in 13 Twenty20 Internationals for Romania taking 13 wickets and scoring 24 runs.
 In June 2021, he was named in Romania's squad for the 2021 Sofia Twenty20.
 Romania won the tournament, and Florin was joint highest wicket-taker alongside his teammate Sami Ullah.

-In July 2021 Florin once again made headlines, after taking a wicket in T10 game in the European Cricket League he ran to the commentary box to celebrate before shouting his teams name into a microphone.
+In July 2021 Florin once again made headlines, after taking a wicket in T10 game in the European Cricket League he ran to the commentary box to celebrate before shouting his team's name into a microphone.

 In early December 2022, Florin signed a 2-game ambassador deal with Big Bash League team, the Melbourne Stars.

 Personal life

-Aside from being the president of Cluj Cricket Club, Florin works as a bodyguard.
+Aside from playing cricket, Florin works as a bodyguard.